 Montreal Bagels Are...
 Bagels

-Meanwhile, a Montreal bagel?
-It's a bagel, densely chewy (but not too much) on the inside and almost caramelized and crispy on the outside.
+A Montreal bagel is a bagel, densely chewy (but not too much) on the inside and almost caramelized and crispy on the outside.
 No crunch here though, just incredible texture.
-There's no way you could fool someone into thinking Montreal's roll with a hole is bread.
+There's no way you could fool someone into thinking Montreal's roll with a hole is bread but unfortunately, the same can't be said about many New York bagels.

 Meanwhile, your standard Montreal bagel, which is smaller, thinner, and molded with a much bigger hole than New York's, has 180 to 220 calories, a perfectly acceptable count for a healthy diet.